If you've received a signed document from me, click on the key above to download it, then run the following commands:

 Graduated from Polytechnic school after failing math for 4 semesters.

 Turns out math is not as difficult as it seems.
 Everyone has a style of learning, and mine was through visualization, as opposed to rote memorization of techniques and formulae.
-I sat down and went back to the basics of arithmetic, what numbers are, and the concepts of statistics and calculus, deriving everything from scratch.
-I also tried seeing how of these would plot on a graph, and how incorporating this into my daily life made it easier.
+I sat down and went back to the basics of arithmetic, what number theory is, and the concepts of statistics and calculus, deriving everything from scratch.
+I also tried plotting these on a graph, and how incorporating these in varying quantities into my daily life would make it easier.

-This philosophy of skillsets being interoperable and transferable helped me immensely (for example: realizing that summations in statistics are for loops, that Wi-Fi and cellular signals used Fourier Transforms, Material Design animation used interpolation in calculus etc.), and made the universe around me feel beautiful and alive.
-For the first time, everything made sense.
+This philosophy of skillsets being interoperable and transferable helped me immensely (for example: realizing that summations in statistics are for loops in programming, that Wi-Fi and cell signals used Fourier Transforms, that Material Design animations used interpolation etc.) For the first time, everything made sense.
+The universe around me felt alive.

 This nearly 8 year long struggle with math reminds me of Claudia Mueller and Carol Dweck’s locus of control experiment.